LibrePDF/OpenPDF/README.md

 ## OpenPDF 3.0.0 - development and technology research version.
-- Pasrt of modernization effort of OpenPDF.
+- Part of modernization effort of OpenPDF.
 Planned release in 2026 or 2027.
 - Package name changed from `com.lowagie` to `org.openpdf`.
 Source code that uses OpenPDF must update its import statements accordingly.
 Usually this can be done with a simple find-and-replace operation in your IDE.
 This change reflects the true identity of OpenPDF as a modern, community-driven PDF library